 ALPHA brain waves are present when you are relaxed yet still alert to what is happening around you.
-You may be slipping into a daydream or just sitting quietly.
-They usually occur in the Occipital Lobe (the back part of the brain) & are very important in visual processing.
+You may be looking at a piece of art or just sitting quietly.
+They usually occur in the Occipital Lobe (the back part of the brain) & are very important in visual processing (REF).

 When you get up in the morning & just before sleep you are naturally in this state.
 Repetitive exercise can also produce them.
-It is the best state for learning as your memory is active.
+It is a good state for learning as your memory is active.
 You probably won’t show much ALPHA when using the MINDZ headset due to the sound around you.
 Sound interrupts Alpha waves..

-THETA WAVES (4-7Hz) – Deep focus or extreme relaxation
+THETA WAVES (4-7Hz) – Deep focus or meditation

 THETA wave activity is brown-orange in colour.

-These occur in deep daydreaming but also in meditation & focused attention.
-They originate in the hippo-campus (deep inside the brain towards the back above the neck).
-They are very concerned with memory & especially the formation of new memories & navigation.
-There is a reliable relationship between the size of a person’s hippo-campus (producing Theta) & memory performance.
+Theta originate in the hippocampus (deep inside the brain towards the back above the neck).
+They are concerned with memory & especially the formation of new memories & navigation.
+There is a reliable relationship between the size of a person’s hippocampus & memory performance.

-Because the hippo-campus has many densely packed layers of neurons, it generates very strong EEG signals.
+Because the hippocampus has many densely packed layers of neurons, it generates very strong EEG signals.
 While most people using the MINDZ headset will not be relaxed & meditative, they will be paying close attention to one thing (the screen) & will therefore show some THETA.

 DELTA WAVES (0-4hz) – Deep sleep